lief-project/LIEF/doc/sphinx/extended/dwarf/index.rst

         let dbg = lief::dwarf::load("external_dwarf");
         let dbg = lief::dwarf::load("debug.dwo");

-At this point, one can use all the API exposed in :class:`lief.dwarf.DebugInfo` or :cpp:class:`LIEF::dwarf::DebugInfo` on the instantiated debug info:
+At this point, one can use all the API exposed in |lief-dwarf-debug-info| on the instantiated debug info:

 .. tabs::